ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 ### Build a Project
+A project should be build if it is required to generate the executable JAR files from the modules in the project.
+The
+executable JAR files will be generated only if there are entry points (main method or a service) in the module.Building
-Building a project will build all projects and source files found in the project's root folder.
-Building a project runs
+a project will build all modules found in the project's root folder.
+Building a project runs through phases including
-through phases including dependency resolution, compilation, artifact generation, and unit test execution.
+dependency resolution, compilation, artifact generation, and unit test execution.

 ```bash
 ballerina build